NeuroDesk/neurodesk.github.io/content/en/docs/Neurocontainers/contribute.md

 ./run_interactive_builder.sh
 ```

 - Follow the instructions of the interactive build tool.
-After entering basic information you see a "Singularity>" shell.
+After a couple of seconds where the base image gets updated you should see a "root@neurodesk-builder:~$>" shell.
 Now run the commands to get your tool to work.
 - Once the tool works, hit CTRL-D or type "exit"
 - Then answer more questions in the build tool